LIGO Detector Characterization in the first half of the fourth Observing run: Introduction

 As shown in \fref{O3bO4aASDs_fig}, the broadband sensitivity of the \ac{LIGO} detectors in O4a was significantly better than in O3b.
-Some key upgrades commissioned between O3 and O4 include frequency-dependent squeezing~\cite{LIGOO4Detector:2023wmz}, replacement of some optics that had small defects (point absorbers) allowing for increased laser power, and replacing squeezing subsystem Faraday isolators with more efficient ones to increase the level of squeezing achieved~\cite{LIGOScientific:2024elc}.
-As a measure of sensitivity, we can calculate the distance to which the noise would allow a detection of a binary neutron star system (1.4 M$_\odot$ each) with a signal-to-noise ratio of 8; this is often called the ``binary neutron star inspiral range" or ``BNS range".
-The spectra shown in \fref{O3bO4aASDs_fig} correspond to dates in O3b (H1 March 19, 2020, and L1 January 4, 2020) with BNS ranges 112 Mpc and 134 Mpc respectively; and dates in O4a (H1 December 12 2023, and L1 December 31 2023) with BNS ranges 160 Mpc and 158 Mpc respectively.
+Some key upgrades commissioned between \ac{O3} and O4 include frequency-dependent squeezing~\cite{LIGOO4Detector:2023wmz}, replacement of some optics that had small defects (point absorbers) allowing for increased laser power, and replacing squeezing subsystem Faraday isolators with more efficient ones to increase the level of squeezing achieved~\cite{LIGOScientific:2024elc}.
+As a measure of sensitivity, we can calculate the distance to which the noise would allow a detection of a \ac{BNS} system (1.4 M$_\odot$ each) with a signal-to-noise ratio of 8; this is often called the ``binary neutron star inspiral range" or ``BNS range".
+The spectra shown in \fref{O3bO4aASDs_fig} correspond to dates in O3b (\ac{LHO} March 19, 2020, and \ac{LLO} January 4, 2020) with \ac{BNS} ranges 112 Mpc and 134 Mpc respectively; and dates in O4a (\ac{LHO} December 12 2023, and \ac{LLO}December 31 2023) with \ac{BNS} ranges 160 Mpc and 158 Mpc respectively.

 At the junction between instrument scientists and data analysis groups, the \ac{DetChar} group works to understand instrumental noise and improve data-quality~\cite{o2o3_detchar}.
 The group carries out instrumental investigations in collaboration with instrument scientists at the observatory sites, striving to understand and mitigate sources of noise that are not inherent to the detector design and thereby to improve detector performance.
-The \ac{DetChar} group also provides data-quality information for \ac{GW} searches, which is crucial for searches to avoid or remove noise artifacts, and to evaluate and validate gravitational-wave signals.
+The \ac{DetChar} group also provides data-quality information for \ac{GW} searches, which is crucial to avoid or remove noise artifacts, and to evaluate and validate gravitational-wave signals.